huggingface/trl/docs/source/cgpo_trainer.md

 2. Task-specific optimization strategies (independent MoJs, optimizers and reward models).
 3. Three new constrained RLHF optimizers: Calibrated-Regularized Policy Gradient (CRPG), Constrained Online Direct Preference Optimization (CODPO), and Calibrated-Regularized Reward Ranking Finetuning (CRRAFT)

-This post-training method was contributed by [Gaetan Lopez](https://github.com/gaetanlop).
+This post-training method was contributed by [Gaetan Lopez](https://github.com/gaetanlop) + Add the names of the future PR reviewers (kashif, lewton, qgallouedec?)

 > [!WARNING]
 > The `CGPOTrainer` currently only supports the single task with single objective setting.
 CGPO in multi-tasks with multi-objectives will be added in a future release.